666djb/SIA2MQTT4HA/README.md

 # Docker

-Build: docker build -t sia2mqtt:latest .
+Build from the command line (e.g. not in Home Assistant): docker build -t sia2mqtt:latest --build-arg BUILD_FROM=alpine .

 Run: docker run -v /config.yml:/config.yml -p 10002:10002 sia2mqtt

-* Change the -p to reflect the port number you have configured in your Galaxy and put in config.yml
+* Change the -p to reflect the port number you have configured in your Galaxy Flex panel and put in config.yml

 # To do